heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-1.md

 ## Ideas for Extensions & Variations

+- **Safe:** Build a Cardboard Box that you can put your alarm system into.
 - **Visual Alarms:**
   Add an LED (or multi-color LED) that flashes when an alarm is triggered or displays system status (e.g., armed/disarmed).

+- **Disarm Mechanism:**
+  Integrate a button or secret sequence to temporarily disable or reset the alarm.

 - **Display Status:**
   Show alarm status and event log on an OLED screen—include time of last trigger.